 - How many miles per year do you think you'll drive the vehicle?

 - How much time, on average, do you think you'll spend in it each day?

 - What type of driving will you be doing?
 (What percentage of the time will it be on city roads, highways, off-road?)

 - How much can you afford to spend?

 List all of the reasons you want and need the vehicle -- commuting, shuttling kids to activities, camping, antiquing on weekends, and so on.

 Now, begin reconciling the two lists and eliminating the vehicle types that don't meet your needs.
 If you spend a lot of time buying antique furniture, for example, or transporting large animals between zoos, you probably won't want a small sports car with leather seats.
 If you drive 90% of the time in the city or in heavy, slow traffic, you might not want a gas-guzzler or something that's difficult to park.

 Your goal is to get down to one vehicle category.
 Once you do that, you can begin narrowing the field even further.

-To learn about the ins and outs of the car-buying process, check out the Fool's Buying a Car area and ask any questions on our Buying and Maintaining a Car discussion board.
-(Don't forget to get tips on car insurance and other important kinds of insurance, at our Insurance Center.)
+To learn about the ins and outs of the car-buying process, check out the Fool's tips on how to buy a car, and ask any questions on our Buying and Maintaining a Car discussion board.
+And don't forget to get tips on car insurance and other important kinds of insurance, over at our Insurance Center.